leanprover/lean4/doc/setup.md

 ### `lake`

 Lean 4 comes with a package manager named `lake`.
-Use `lake init Foo` to initialize a Lean package `Foo` in the current directory, and `lake build` to typecheck and build it as well as all its dependencies; call `lake help` to learn about further commands.
+Use `lake init foo` to initialize a Lean package `foo` in the current directory, and `lake build` to typecheck and build it as well as all its dependencies.
+Use `lake help` to learn about further commands.
-The general directory structure of a package `Foo` is
+The general directory structure of a package `foo` is
 ```sh
 lakefile.lean  # package configuration
 lean-toolchain # specifies the lean version to use